 Our methodology combines monitor- and model-based testing to test the system model and the resulting system.
 Our aim is to achieve a high degree of reuse of artefacts from early development stages at later development stages and a high degree of automation throughout the process.
-Since we consider multiple levels of abstraction in our metamodel it is necessary to provide means which can verify a model at any abstraction level or the final product without the need for redeveloping the verification means for each verification stage.
-To this end, we use executable requirement monitors, which can be built very early on as soon as the first requirements are defined and which can be adapted easily for verifying the models or the product.
+Since we consider multiple levels of abstraction in our metamodel it is necessary to provide means, which can verify a model at any abstraction level or the final product without the need for redeveloping the verification artefacts for each verification stage.
+To this end, we use executable requirement monitors, which can be built as soon as the first requirements are defined.
+The formalized reuquirement monintors can be reused and adapted easily for verifying the models or the product.
 Also, these monitors can be reused for testing different variants and/or design alternatives.